hrhotz/galaxy2shiny2galaxy/README.md

 You should now see the new tool in the tool list.

-The actual tool (_galaxy2shiny2galaxy.sh_) needs several modifications specific to your Galaxy instalation:
+The actual tool (_galaxy2shiny2galaxy.sh_) needs several modifications specific to your Galaxy installation:

     ###REPLACE###    SHINYHOME="/PATH/TO/shiny-server/apps"
 This path is given under 'site_dir' in the Shiny server configuration (_shiny-server.conf_)